charanpanchagnula/certified-aws-solutions-architect-professional/05-compute/asg.md

 - ASGs make use of configurations defined in launch templates or launch configurations
 - ASGs are using one version of a launch template/configuration
 - ASG have 3 important values defined: *Minimum*, *Desired* and *Maximum* size.
 Desired size has to be more than the minimum size and less than Maximum size.
-- ASG provides on foundational job: keeps the size of running instances at the desired size
+- ASG provides one foundational job: keeps the size of running instances at the desired size
-- Archechturally ASG define where the EC2 instances are launcehd.
-They are attcahed to VPC and which subnets are configured within the VPC in ACG.
+- Architecturally ASG define where the EC2 instances are launched.
+They are attached to VPC and which subnets are configured within the VPC in ASG.
+They will try to level the scaling in all subnets equally but this isn't always true.
 - **Scaling Policies**: update the desired capacity based on some metric (CPU usage, number of connections, etc.)
     - They are essentially rules defined by us which can adjust the values of an ASG
     - Scaling policies are used with ASG.
     - Scaling types:
         - **Manual Scaling** : Manually adjusts the desired capcacity.
-        - **Scheduled Scaling**: Scheduling based on know time window
+        - **Scheduled Scaling**: Scheduling based on known time window
         - **Dynamic Scaling**
         - **Predictive Scaling**: scale based on historical load to detect patterns in traffic flows
 - Dynamic Scaling has 3 subtypes: